RochaLS/PetMe/README.md

 ## Database and Storage

 This app uses Firestore and Firebase Storage to store all it's related data and images.
-I found that Firebase was very easy and simple to work with, retrieving and sending data as very straight forward.
+I found that Firebase was very easy and simple to work with, retrieving and sending data is very straight forward.

 ## Back End